-AP sources: EPA chief spent millions on security and travel
+Security for EPA chief comes at a steep cost to taxpayers

 The EPA official said total security costs approached $3 million when pay is added to travel expenses.

-EPA spokesman Jahan Wilcox said late Friday that Pruitt has faced an “unprecedented” amount of death threats against him and his family.

-“Americans should all agree that members of the President’s cabinet should be kept safe from these violent threats,” Wilcox said.
+Wilcox said Pruitt has faced an unprecedented number of death threats against him and his family and “Americans should all agree that members of the President’s cabinet should be kept safe from these violent threats.”

-A nationwide search of state and federal court records by AP found no case where anyone has been arrested or charged with threatening Pruitt.
+A nationwide search of state and federal court records by the AP found no case where anyone has been arrested or charged with threatening Pruitt.
 EPA’s press office did not respond Friday to provide details of any specific threats or arrests.

 Pruitt has said his use of first-class airfare was initiated following unpleasant interactions with other travelers.
 In one incident, someone yelled a profanity as he walked through the airport.